Learning Objectives Repository - Sysadmin

 Teachers may now connect these learning objectives to elements such as assignments, planner items, and tests.

 You can create and import a complete learning objective repository structure using an XLSX file.
-This method is useful when preparing large curriculum structures externally before uploading them to itslearning.
+This method is suitable for preparing large curriculum structures externally before uploading them to itslearning.

 • File format: XLSX only